SrigadaAkshayKumar/Department-of-DataScience-Results-Analysis/README.md

 **Abstract**

-This project is a **Department of Data Science Results Analysis** that processes student performance data to generate insights on pass/fail counts by section and subject.
+This project is a **Department of Data Science Students Results Analysis** that processes student performance data to generate insights on pass/fail counts by section and subject.
 The project includes visualizations that display results breakdown across different sections, helping in